jolly336/GlideTest/README.md

 # GlideTest
-Just a simple test for Glide
+A simple test just for Glide